stwomack/pcf-hugo-workshop/content/post/lab-3.md

             SPRING_PROFILES_ACTIVE: dev

-2. Build the app using maven
+2. Build the app using gradle

       ````
-      mvn clean package
+      ./gradlew clean build
       ````

 3. Push the app using cf cli